scalalandio/chimney/docs/source/cookbook/protocol-buffers.rst

        .withFieldConst(_.unknownFields, UnknownFieldSet())
        .transform

-However, if you have a control over the ScalaPB process, you could configure it to simply not generate this field, either by `editing the protobuf <https://scalapb.github.io/docs/customizations#file-level-options>`_:
+However, if you have a control over the ScalaPB generation process, you could configure it to simply not generate this field, either by `editing the protobuf <https://scalapb.github.io/docs/customizations#file-level-options>`_:

 .. code-block:: protobuf